5 Best Ways To Get Van Gogh Museum Tickets In Amsterdam + Tips For Visiting

 Lockers at Van Gogh Museum

-Located in the museum you will find free to use lockers where you can leave items such as coats, handbags, backpacks and umbrellas.
-The lockers available are electronic and you’ll be asked to enter a code of your choice.
+Located in the museum you will find free lockers where you can leave items such as coats, handbags, backpacks, and umbrellas.
+They are electronic and you’ll be asked to enter a code of your choice.

-If you have items that you want to keep with you during the visit, I recommend completely avoiding using a backpack when visiting the museum, as no matter how small it is you will be asked to leave it in the locker.
+If you have items that you want to keep with you during the visit, avoid using a backpack as no matter how small it is you will be asked to leave it in the locker.

-When we visited, I carried a really small leather backpack that was actually smaller than my friend’s crossover bag, and I was still asked to leave it in the locker, while she was not!
+When we visited, I carried a leather backpack that was smaller than my friend’s crossover bag, and I was still asked to leave it in the locker, while she was not!

+Space in the locker is limited and large backpacks and suitcases will not fit.
 If your luggage is too big you may also be refused admission to the museum.
-You really should leave your larger bags in your hotel room, but if you have to check out of your hotel, you can find luggage storage points located around Museum Square.
+Leave your larger bags in your hotel room: if you have to check out of your hotel, find luggage storage points located around Museum Square.

 Toilets at the Van Gogh Museum